Building Community Through Employee Resource Groups at UMB

 • Provide guidance and resources for issues that may arise during the group's development or after it is established, misconduct and/or actions or experiences not-abiding by UMB’s Core Values.

-• Act as a champion for the ERG by sharing information about the ERG’s activities and encouraging attendance at key events.
+• Support ERGs by sharing information about the ERG’s activities and encouraging attendance at key events.

 • Create and lead a network of ERG leaders who will challenge and inspire each other to create and implement new and innovative ideas for events, programs, and workshops.

-• Allow the ERG leadership team to act with full autonomy and be available for counsel when needed.
+• Be be available for counsel when needed.

 • Meet at least quarterly with leadership as a group (ERG Council Meetings) and one-on-one, as needed, with the leadership of each group.